Quitch/Queller-AI/README.md

 - Ignores the factory and fabber preferences of client/UI AI personality mods
 - Will use fabbers to construct factories when the commander should really do it
-- Combat Fabbers can't be used to build mines and repair troops even across entirely different AI personalities

 #### CANTFIX